Complete A Work Injury Accident Report Immediately

 Reporting your workplace injury or construction site injury to your supervisor right away is crucial.
-It is the first important step in the claims process.
+It is the first important step in the claim process for work injuries in Philadelphia.
 Even if your employer does not have workers’ compensation insurance (Pennsylvania law requires all employers to carry workers’ comp insurance), documenting your injury right away will be a crucial part of your claim for injury compensation.

 The sooner you complete the accident report, the better.
 If you delay making the report, you may lose your right to workers’ compensation benefits, and your potential for success in a work injury lawsuit may become significantly diminished.